kaszuba/salt/doc/topics/eauth/index.rst

 .. note::

-    eAuth using the PAM external auth system requires salt-master to be run as root as this system needs root access to check authentication.
+    In case when salt-master is running on unprivileged user and eAuth use PAM external auth system, salt-master user must be member of shadow group.
+    This is required to check authentication from user other then root.

 External Authentication System Configuration
 ============================================